eliorivero/revview/README.md

 The JSON object returned includes the title, content, excerpt and revision date, among other data.

 ##Usage
+0. Install WordPress 4.4 alpha (mandatory due to new stuff the REST API uses) https://wordpress.org/nightly-builds/wordpress-latest.zip

-1. Download REST API plugin 2.0 https://github.com/WP-API/WP-API/archive/develop.zip
+1. Download latest REST API in development https://github.com/WP-API/WP-API/archive/develop.zip

 2. Download Revview plugin https://github.com/eliorivero/revview/archive/master.zip

 3. Install and activate both.

 4. If you now go to a post or page that has revisions, you'll see a button **View Revisions** at the top.
-Click it to start viewing the revisions of the post or page.
+Click it to start viewing the revisions of the post, page or custom post type if it's visible in REST API.